-Companies benefit from hiring HBS graduates who are prepared to be leaders at any level, yet comfortable in the team-based learning environment that mirrors today's business world.
-Our students are equipped with the tools to tackle critical business challenges—and have the insights and experience to navigate today's complex health care industry.
+Companies benefit from hiring HBS graduates who are prepared to be leaders at any level, yet are comfortable in the team-based learning environment that mirrors the current business world.
+Our students are equipped with the tools to tackle critical business challenges—and have the insights and experience to navigate today’s complex health care industry.

-To ensure that your company has a wide selection of talent, please consider listing internships, independent studies, and full-time jobs as early as possible.
+To ensure that your company has a broad selection of talent, please consider listing internships, independent studies, and full-time jobs as early as possible.

 HBS graduates have a strong desire to work in health care, are knowledgeable about the industry, and bring best practices from other industries.

 Students are recruited by a wide variety of health care organizations, including health care startups, venture capital firms, consulting firms, managed health plans, hospital systems, e-health firms, pharmaceutical companies, medical device manufacturers, and biotechnology companies.